Click to reveal site search

 Jungle Bay Resort and Spa Dominica

-Divers receive 1 scheduled off-site excursion/activity per stay and 1 half-hour spa treatment per stay.
+Divers receive 1 scheduled off-site excursion/activity, 1 on-site activity per stay and 1 half-hour spa treatment per stay.

 Non-Divers receive 1 half-hour spa treatment per stay and 6 days of scheduled excursions/activities (these excursions/activities can be exchanged for half-hour spa treatments).